This section will tell you about Local Safeguarding Children Boards (LSCBs) and what role they play in keeping children and young people safe.

 How does a voluntary or community service link with a Local Safeguarding Children Board (LSCB) and how will LSCBs support with safeguarding children and promoting welfare in voluntary organisations?

 All organisations working with children and young people must ensure that they have safe practices and child protection procedures in place.
 Therefore, your local LSCB can support you in two ways:

 - firstly in providing advice and guidance in relation to your safeguarding policies and procedures and,

 - secondly in providing your organisation with the opportunity to attend training courses for safeguarding and promoting the welfare of children.

 LSCBs provide inter-agency training for colleagues working with children, young people, adults and families.
 Most LSCBs have their own websites which have downloadable brochures listing the training courses available in their area including information on how to apply for a place on the training.

-LSCBs have their own local priorities, targets and so the benefits of linking with your LSCB would be to have more local knowledge of what is important to focus on in regards to specific areas of safeguarding.
+LSCBs have their own local priorities and targets, so the benefits of linking with your LSCB would be to have more local knowledge of what is important to focus on in regards to specific areas of safeguarding.